rolandjansky/athena/DataQuality/ZLumiScripts/scripts/Pandas_scripts/README.md

 ```

 # Running over the entire dataset
+_Note_: The input (indir) and output (out_dir) directories will need to be changed at the top of the script run_code.sh.
 ```
-./run_code.sh 17 local # to run jobs locally in a loop ./run_code.sh 17 batch # to submit all jobs to the batch
+submit=batch # set to local to run all jobs locally in a loop for year in 15 16 17 18 do
+    ./run_code.sh $year $submit
+done
 ```

 # Making plots for the entire dataset
+_Note_: The input (indir) and output (outdir) directories will need to be changed in both scripts.
 ```
 for year in 15 16 17 18
 do